Highlights

 50

-Now, before we get into what you need to know of how you can watch 'Lake Placid 3' right now, here are some key details about the Curmudgeon Films, Stage 6 Films, RCR Media Group, BUFO horror flick.
+Here are a few quick details to keep in mind about the Curmudgeon Films, Stage 6 Films, RCR Media Group, BUFO horror flick.
 Lake Placid 3 starring Colin Ferguson, Yancy Butler, Kirsty Mitchell, Kacey Barnfield has a R rating, a runtime of about 1 hr 33 min.
-The movie received a user score of 50/100 on TMDb, which is informed by reviews from 256 verified users.
+The movie received a user score of 50/100 on TMDb, which comes from reviews from 256 verified users.

-Ready to dive into the plot?
+Want the short version of the plot?
 Here's the plot: "A game warden moves his family to Lake Placid, once the site of deadly crocodile attacks.
 Locals assure him the crocs are gone, but his mischievous young son finds a few baby crocs and begins feeding them.
 They quickly grow into very big adults and start attacking the game warden's family and nearby town."

-Lake Placid Collection
+Lake Placid Movies

 Lake Placid is an American series of monster horror/comedy films created by David E. Kelley.
 It is a campy throwback to the old creature features.
 Produced and distributed by Sony Pictures Home Entertainment, the series began with Lake Placid (1999) directed by Steve Miner.
 This was followed by five television sequels, Lake Placid 2 (2007) directed by David Flores, Lake Placid 3 (2010) directed by Griff Furst, Lake Placid: The Final Chapter (2012) directed by Don Michael Paul, Lake Placid vs. Anaconda (2015) directed by A. B. Stone and being a crossover with the Anaconda series, and Lake Placid: Legacy (2018) directed by Darrell Roodt.
 Each installment revolves around the presence of giant, 30-foot-long man-eating crocodiles in the fictional location of Black Lake, Maine, and the efforts of various groups to capture or destroy the creatures.
 All of the films reference members of the fictitious "Bickerman" family.